The investment platform that I recommend to most people is M1 Finance, and this article describes in detail why I think it’s so good.

 But as Ritholtz points out, when something is “free”, you should be suspicious.
 There’s a good chance that you’re not the customer.
 You’re the product.

 You see, many brokers make money by routing your trades to high-frequency traders.
-To execute your trade, they basically sell the right to a middle-man, who front-runs your trade and skims some profit off the top.
-Robinhood makes an unusually large percentage of its revenue from these middle-men.
+To execute your trade, they basically sell the right to a middle-man, who pays the brokerage for the opportunity to process your trade and skims some profit off the top.
+Robinhood makes a large percentage of its revenue from these middle-men.

 So, rather than making fees transparent to you, they make money by skimming off the top here and there without much transparency.
-It’s a common practice but Robinhood’s whole namesake is based on the idea of taking from the rich and giving to the poor, but in reality they make a lot of revenue by routing small investors’ money through big high-frequency trading firms.
+It’s a common practice but Robinhood’s whole namesake is based on the idea of taking from the rich and giving to the poor, but in reality they make their revenue by routing small investors’ money through big high-frequency trading firms.

 There are a few professionals that do extremely well, but 95% of people out there, especially young ones, aren’t going to do well trading frequently.